STRMN Shih Tzu Rescue of Minnesota

 and prospective dog parent.

 The next step is to verify your living situation.
-Once again, all dogs have different requirements, an
+Once again, all dogs have different requirements,

-example being that some dogs really need to go to homes where a fenced yard is available,
+an example being that some dogs really need to go to homes where a fenced yard is available,

 whereas others are fine without a fenced yard.
-We also need to make sure that you are the owner
+We also need to make sure that you are the

-that the dog you are looking to adopt will be allowed in your home.
+landlord that the dog you are looking to adopt will be allowed in your home.

-Finally, we will do a visit to your home, where all family members must be present, and you will get
+Finally, we will do a visit to your home, where all family members must be present, and you will

-Please understand that it is the decision of the foster parent as to whether the family, home and dog
+relationship.
+Please understand that it is the decision of the foster parent as to whether the

-are an appropriate match.
+family, home and dog are an appropriate match.

 We require that you sign our adoption agreement and pay the adoption fee for the dog.
 All dogs